-Unbeknown to many, Britain’s most popular theme park is named after the mansion Alton Towers, which still stands there on the grounds today.
-The hauntings which occur in the house are also unknown to the many millions that pass through the parks gates each year.
+Unbeknown to many, Britain’s most popular theme park is named after the mansion Alton Towers, which still stands on the grounds today.
+The hauntings in the house are also unknown to the many millions that pass through the parks gates each year.

-The site that the Alton Towers mansion stands has history dating back to 1000BC.
+The site that the Alton Towers mansion stands has a history dating back to 1000BC.
 Evidence suggests there was an Iron Age fort here during that time.
 The site was handed over to the Saxon King Ceolred of Mercia in 700AD.
-He ruled for just 7 years before he became insane, which adds to the history of the site being cursed.
+He ruled for just seven years before becoming insane, which adds to the site’s history of being cursed.

-The story goes that in 1821 Charles was on his way back to the mansion one dark night, when his coach came upon an old beggar woman in the road.
-She asked for help but he refused.
-She pointed to an old oak tree nearby and told him that for every branch of the tree that falls a member of the Talbot family shall die.
+The story goes that in 1821 Charles was on his way back to the mansion one night when his coach came upon an old beggar woman in the road.
+She asked for help, but he refused.
+She pointed to an old oak tree nearby and told him that a member of the Talbot family would die for every branch of the tree that falls.

 Ghosts of Alton Towers

 One of the most active areas of the towers is on the ride ‘Hex’, which is located in the mansions’ old armoury and picture gallery.
-People that queue for the ride have often reported seeing children dressed in Victorian clothing as well as being hit by objects and stones.
+People who queue for the ride have often reported seeing children dressed in Victorian clothing and being hit by objects and stones.

-In the main area of the house, the presence of a large man has been felt around the Music Room, often accompanied by footsteps.
-The footsteps have also been heard around the Banqueting Hall, along with the large dark outline of a person.
-When Most Haunted investigated this location, their Medium David Wells, picked up on a large hooded male that was constantly angry.
+In the main area of the building, the presence of a large man has been felt around the Music Room, often accompanied by footsteps.
+The footsteps have also been heard around the Banqueting Hall, along with a large dark outline of a person.
+When Most Haunted investigated this location, their Medium David Wells picked up on a large hooded male constantly angry.

-Perhaps the most common paranormal occurrence is the sighting of a lady in a long dark dress strolling through the corridors of the house.
-When she’s seen you often smell a strong aroma of perfume.
-She apparently takes on a very lifelike appearance with one member of staff believing her to be a guest who was in the park after hours.
-She told her she wasn’t allowed in here and needed to leave, the woman did as she was asked, but slowly faded away much to the fright of the staff member.
+Perhaps the most common paranormal occurrence is the sighting of a lady in a long dark dress strolling through the house’s corridors.
+When she’s seen, you often smell a strong aroma of perfume.
+She takes on a very lifelike appearance, with one member of staff believing her to be a guest who was in the park after hours.
+She told her she wasn’t allowed in here and needed to leave.
+The woman did as she was asked but slowly faded away, much to the fright of the staff member.

-During Most Haunted’s investigation of the Towers back in 2007, the team came across many of the reports.
-One of the team members was apparently attacked by an unseen force, leaving him with a scratch to the head.
-Stones were also thrown throughout the night, and David Wells the teams’ medium, picked up on the woman apparently seen walking the corridors.
+During Most Haunted’s investigation of the Towers back in 2007, the team came across many reports.
+One of the team members was attacked by an unseen force, leaving him with a scratch to the head.
+Stones were also thrown throughout the night, and David Wells, the teams’ medium, picked up on the woman seen walking the corridors.
 Leading him to believe she was a past governess and used to be in charge at the mansion.